bh90210/dron8s/README.md

 # Dron8s

-Yet another Kubernetes plugin for Drone using [dynamic](https://pkg.go.dev/k8s.io/client-go@v0.19.2/dynamic) [Server Side Apply](https://kubernetes.io/docs/reference/using-api/api-concepts/#server-side-apply) to achieve `kubectl apply -f` parity for your CI-CD pipelines.
+Yet another Kubernetes plugin for Drone using [dynamic](https://pkg.go.dev/k8s.io/client-go@v0.19.2/dynamic) [Server Side Apply](https://kubernetes.io/docs/reference/using-api/api-concepts/#server-side-apply) to achieve `kubectl apply --server-side` parity for your CI-CD pipelines.

 ## Features
 * Create resources if they do not exist/update if they do